Rock the Free Response: Learn This AP Spanish Vocabulary List

 Because of this, vocabulary building is essential to getting a high score on this part of the exam.

-Luckily, there are lots of great resources to help you prepare for the AP Spanish exam.
-And there are some helpful terms that you can work into your answers to sound more informed and well-spoken, regardless of the topic.
+Luckily, there are lots of great resources to help you prepare and helpful terms you can work into your answers to sound more informed and well-spoken, regardless of the topic.

-So with some writing practice, speaking practice, conversational Spanish practice and these helpful vocabulary words, you’ll be ready to rock your AP Spanish free response.
+So with some writing practice, speaking practice and these helpful vocabulary words, you’ll be ready to rock your AP Spanish exam.

 Convincente